A Study of the Risks and Resilience of Unstably Housed Youth

 - You recently experienced housing instability and were not with your parent or guardian during this time

-If you are interested in participating in the study, click here to complete a 2-minute screener survey to see if you qualify.
+If you are interested in participating in the study, click here (SURVEY HAS CLOSED) to complete a 2-minute screener survey to see if you qualify.

 - If you qualify, you will have the opportunity to participate in the study survey which will take about 30 minutes.